duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_column_name`

 ---
 Returns the column name of the specified column.
-The result should not need be freed; the column names will automatically be destroyed when the result is destroyed.
+The result should not need to be freed; the column names will automatically be destroyed when the result is destroyed.

 Returns `NULL` if the column is out of range.